UCPUG/ucpug-presentations/2014-Oct-21_puppet-lint/workshop1.md

 ## Manifests

- Edit the file called `init.pp`.
+ Edit the file called `~/motd/manifests/init.pp`.
 This is where puppet looks first for puppet code.

  Add the following